What Is an Operating System?

-But these mini-computers have inspired the scientist and developers to create the fourth-generation computer or operating systems in the future.
+But these mini-computers have inspired scientists and developers to create the fourth-generation computer or operating systems in the future.

 The fourth generation of operating systems saw the creation of personal computing.
-Although these computers were very similar to the minicomputers develop in the third generation but personal computers are least costly than minicomputers.
+Although these computers were very similar to the minicomputers developed in the third generation personal computers are least costly than minicomputers.

 For the first time in history, a normal person would be able to own a personal computer.

-With the development of LS large-scale integration circuits chips operating system entered in the system or in the personal computer age.
-This time first microprocessor technology evolved which helps to build a desktop computer for the individual person.
+With the development of large-scale integration, circuit chips entered the system or the personal computer age.
+This time first microprocessor technology evolved which helps to build a desktop computer for the person.

 And in this time one of the major Giants in today’s market Microsoft first built their new personal computer with their windows operating system.
 Windows operating system was created in 1975 by Paul Allen and Bill gates.
 The introduction of MS dos in 1981 was the first computer that understands the command language.